 Most of the time at Arcanys, we have a setup where the client already has a CTO or a strong team of senior developers.
 In this situation, we complement their team with a senior lead and mid-level developers, along with some additional on-demand services whenever needed.
 But when the client has weak technical skills, then we step in with our CTO-on-demand service, where one of our Senior Architects will guide the technical team.

 In most cases, we also recommend adding QA testers to the team to make sure that the quality of the deliverables is impeccable.
 Having been in the business for over 10 years, we’ve learned that it always works better with a second pair of eyes.

 Speaking of which, knowing how to properly evaluate the communication and quality aspects when speaking with your potential provider is a very significant factor that warrants an article-long discussion.
 If you’re serious about finding the best software development outsourcing partner for you, you don’t want to botch that part of the evaluation!
 Want to know more about how Arcanys works?
-Send us a message and one of our founders will contact you back.
+Tell us your story and our founders will contact you back.

 Fred had been working on IT and operational projects in the finance and software industry in Switzerland for 10 years before co-founding Arcanys in 2010.
 With nearly 20 years of experience in the industry in Switzerland, Hong Kong, and the Philippines, Fred is now leading the worldwide sales and marketing efforts of Arcanys.

 Pauline is the Head of the Marketing team at Arcanys.
 She's a lover of beautiful sunsets, a talented self-taught designer, and a passionate traveler of the world.
 When not busy brainstorming with her team, she loves to bake healthy, organic, but yummy goodies and relax with daily yoga sessions.